Chapter Eight: Teach Data Like an Intersectional Feminist!

 Beginning courses such as CS109 play a key role in introducing learners to the concerns of a field (and by extension, what the field is not concerned with).
 Becoming socialized into the CS109 model of the world means that one sets aside any concern with the social and political, with justice and fairness, with values and motivations.
 As such, it is no wonder that people who have been socialized into this world order are terrible at creating inclusive visions of how technology might actually be used for collective benefit.
 They have never been taught a vocabulary for seeing and addressing how gaps in power, privilege and justice relate to technical and informatic fields.
 This model of teaching might be called "The Horace Man-Factory Model of Data Science" or "Let A Thousand One Laptops Per Child Bloom."

-While we have been picking on Harvard, the issue is really not this single class at this single institution.
+While we have been picking on Harvard and MIT, the issue is really not this single class at this single institution.
 Rather it is that the Man-Factory model of teaching data science is the dominant model across the hundreds of courses now running in high schools, institutions of higher education and on MOOCs like Coursera and Udacity.

 Paulo Freire, the Brazilian educator who wrote the now-classic Pedagogy of the Oppressed in 1969, stated it this way, "Education either functions as an instrument which is used to facilitate integration of the younger generation into the logic of the present system and bring about conformity or it becomes the practice of freedom, the means by which men and women deal critically and creatively with reality and discover how to participate in the transformation of their world."
 Freire called status quo education "the banking model" in which teachers deposit knowledge into students heads, which are conceived of as empty vessels.
 In contrast, the feminist pedagogy of bell hooks draws from Freire to assert that if learning is to be a practice of freedom then it must be a two-way street – a process of mutual transformation.
 Indeed, there is much that those in power need to unlearn if they seek to challenge the status quo. bell hooks commented that, "In my books I try to show how much my work is influenced by what students say in the classroom, what they do, what they express to me...This is one of the primary differences between education as a practice of freedom and the conservative banking system which encourages professors to believe deep clown in the core of their being that they have nothing to learn from their students."